sf-wdi-22-23/modules-23/w02-working-with-objects/d4-drills/README.md

 ## `console.log()`

-Often when debugging, you might write:
+Often when debugging, you might write code that console logs information so you can visually check it:

 ```js
 function greatest(a, b){